-SOMERSET, N.Y.
-(AP) — The wreck of a 253-foot British-built steamship that sank off Lake Ontario's western New York shore after colliding with another vessel nearly 90 years ago has been found, a team of underwater explorers said Tuesday.
+SOMERSET, New York (AP) — The wreck of a 253-foot (77-meter) British-built steamship that sank off Lake Ontario's western New York shore after colliding with another vessel nearly 90 years ago has been found, a team of underwater explorers said Tuesday.

-The four-man team from the Rochester area, Ohio and Texas said it found the wreck of the Nisbet Grammer in more than 500 feet of water about eight miles off Somerset.
+The four-man team said it found the wreck of the Nisbet Grammer in more than 500 feet (153 meters)of water about eight miles (13 kilometers) off Somerset.

 The ship was hauling a load of grain from Buffalo to Montreal when it collided with the steamship Dalwarnic in dense fog early on the morning of May 31, 1926.
 The stricken ship sank in less than 15 minutes, but all aboard were saved by the crew from the other steamer.

 A six-year search for the sunken ship ended in August when the team's side-scan sonar detected the wreck, said Jim Kennard of Fairport.

 The Nisbet Grammer, named for one of its Buffalo-based owners, was launched from a shipyard in England in 1926.
 It was known as a "canaller," a type of steamship used to transport grain, coal and other products through Ontario's Welland Canal to ports on lakes Erie and Ontario.